JetBrains/intellij-sdk-docs/topics/reference_guide/ui_themes/themes.md

 >
 {type="warning"}

-At this point, the UI Theme `theme_basics` is a valid UI Theme.
-Its plugin can be built and tested in IntelliJ Platform-based IDEs, giving the user the opportunity to select _theme_basics_ in the [Theme](https://www.jetbrains.com/help/idea/settings-appearance.html) _Preferences_ dropdown.
-The custom Theme looks exactly like the IDE default `Light` Theme, but it is a valid custom Theme.

 ### Completing the Default UI Theme Description File

 The default UI Theme definition can be directly edited to add or change some of the values for the default keys, if desired: